openbohemians/milk/README.md

 ## Structure

-All MILK documents are structured as a hierarchy of ordered lists.
-These teirs are designated by the use of headers.
+MILK documents follow the [Perfect Document Structure] design pattern.
+This means all MILK documents are structured as a hierarchy of ordered lists.
+These tiers are designated by the use of headers.
 Consider the following example.

 ```
 = Header 1